silversixpence-crypto/zk-proof-of-assets/scripts/README.md

     7. Clones rapidsnark repo, and builds from source
     8. Installs pnpm via their install script
     9. Print out the `export` command that needs to be run manually

+    The script can be run multiple times without repeating work e.g. if a command fails then you can run the script again and it will pick up where it left off.

 TROUBLESHOOTING: